garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > forceSsl

-Require SSL on all `container` module services.
-If set to true, an error is raised when no certificate is available for a configured hostname on a `container` module.
+Require SSL on all `container` Deploys.
+If set to true, an error is raised when no certificate is available for a configured hostname on a `container`Deploy.

 | Type      | Default | Required |
 | --------- | ------- | -------- |